coinevo/documents/docs/en/AWSfullnode/README.md

-This shows the 1st Qtum AMI, now all we need to do is click on **"Select"**
+This shows the 1st Evo AMI, now all we need to do is click on **"Select"**

 ![awsmarketplace](aws3.jpg)